Have you ever asked yourself…

 Here are five questions to help you evaluate which sites are going to give you the highest return on investment for your time.

-- Is this someplace my potential clients/customers might find me?
+- Is this a site my potential clients/customers use?

 - Are my competitors active here?